Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 The Hidden Process: Before You Know You’re Navigating

-Long before you have a conscious thought about anything, your deep brain is hard at work processing your experience, looking for information that it finds relevant.
+Long before you have a conscious thought about anything, your deep brain is hard at work processing your experience, checking incoming signals against what it already expected to find.
 Regions like the amygdala are scanning the raw data picked up by your senses for anything it may find relevant.
 Along with the insula and anterior cingulate, your deep brain flags what might matter: anything novel, threatening, familiar, or compelling as well as dismissing what is not.
 It is a fluid and rather complex categorization shaped by emotion, learning, and bodily state.
 The salience markers it develops are not objective data points.
 They are rankings, immediate, and embodied.
 They say, “this matters, this way,” and in doing so, impose meaning before you even have an opportunity to consciously question their valuation.
 This emotional tagging system is the first step in constructing relevance.

 Then these cataloged signals travel swiftly into the prefrontal cortex, where you assemble them into enough of a story to act on.
 So, emotion isn’t irrational.
 It’s the very efficient product of a highly complicated neurocognitive process.
 In an instant, it condenses complexity into something you can act on.
 However, in feeding you coordinates, your deep brain has already imposed bias by choosing what to prioritize and why.

-You’ve taken raw data and formed a detailed map and are moving through it before you’re even aware there’s a route on it to choose.
+You’ve assembled a working map from what your brain already expected to find, and you’re navigating it before you’re even consciously aware that there’s a route on it to choose.

 The tools of our navigation system are extraordinary, a nervous system that spans the body, limbic systems that assign relevance, an amygdala that flags what matters, and a prefrontal cortex that assembles meaning into action.
 These tools are always in use.
 The question is how these instruments have been calibrated.